 One migrant told Migrant Tales that some ticket inspectors can act in a racist manner.
 “They can be racist because they profile you [because you are not white],” he added.
 “The worst of the lot can sometimes be the non-white Finnish ticket inspectors.”

-Finnish railway operator VR and Helsinki Regional Transport Authority (HSL) do require passengers to have handy their tickets even if their phone is dead.
-In such cases, however, the passenger can be fined but can annul the fine if the person can prove later on that he or she had a valid ticket.
+Finnish railway operator VR and Helsinki Regional Transport Authority (HSL) require passengers to have their tickets handy even if their phone is dead.
+In such cases, however, the passenger can be fined but can annul the fine if the person can prove later that he or she had a valid ticket.